jsdom/jsdom/README.md

 Note that we strongly advise against trying to "execute scripts" by mashing together the jsdom and Node global environments (e.g. by doing `global.window = dom.window`), and then executing scripts or test code inside the Node global environment.
 Instead, you should treat jsdom like you would a browser, and run all scripts and tests that need access to a DOM inside the jsdom environment, using `window.eval` or `runScripts: "dangerously"`.
 This might require, for example, creating a browserify bundle to execute as a `<script>` element—just like you would in a browser.

-Finally, for advanced use cases you can use the `dom.runVMScript(script)` method, documented below.
+Finally, for advanced use cases you can use the `dom.getInternalVMContext()` method, documented below.

 ### Pretending to be a visual browser